HL7/fhir-COVID19Library-ig/input/pagecontent/index.md

 The following reporting forms, documents, and terminology sources were consulted when creating the profiles for this IG.
 This list will grow as new profiles are added.

-- CDC COVID-19 Person Under Ivestigation (PUI) form
+- CDC COVID-19 Person Under Ivestigation (PUI) form.
+You may download a PDF version of the form [here](https://www.okmed.org/web/images/online/documents/COVID19/CDC-PUI-Report-Form.pdf)
 - Council of State and Territorial Epidemiologists (CTSE) and national notification for 2019 novel coronavirus disease (COVID-19)
 - Salt Lake County COVID-19 form
 - CDC COVID-19-Associated Hospitalization Surveillance Case Report Form